isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 Visitors must comply with the ATP Conditions [here](/atp/conditions).

-#### 2. Why must visitors take direct flights without transit to Singapore?
+#### 2. Are visitors allowed to make any transit stops prior to arrival in Singapore?

-This is to protect public health in Singapore by ensuring that visitors are not travelling to Singapore via a country/region with high virus prevalence rates.
+Visitors entering Singapore with effect from 26 October 2021, 2359hrs (Singapore time), may transit via <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> prior to arrival in Singapore.

+Visitors entering Singapore before 26 October 2021, 2359hrs (Singapore time) may only take direct flights to Singapore without transit.

 #### 3. What must visitors present to airline staff during check-in at the departure airport for Singapore?